Last updated on .

 Monument to Sebastián de Belalcázar

-On April 28, 2021, during the 2021 Colombian protests, members of the Guambiano indigenous community knocked the statue off its pedestal, as they consider it a symbol of repression.
-It was returned on November 4, 2022.
-In addition to being an important work of art, the statue provides excellent views of Cali.
+On April 28, 2021, during the Colombian protests, members of the Guambiano indigenous community knocked the statue off its pedestal, as they consider it a symbol of repression.
+It was returned to its place on November 4, 2022.
+Besides being an important work of art, the statue also provides excellent views of Cali.

 Monument to Sebastián de Belalcázar